 When is Pediatric Nurses Week This Year?

-You can celebrate Pediatric Nurses Week (PNW) every week in October.
+You can celebrate Pediatric Nurses Week (PNW) from October 4-8.
 It’s a relatively new celebration that was established by the Society of Pediatric Nurses (SPD).
 The year 2021 marks the 31st anniversary of raising awareness for the great work pediatric nurses do.

 The mission of the SPD is to show families how pediatric nurses make a positive impact on healthcare and raise awareness for their services.
 Usually, PNW falls in the second week of October.
-In 2019, nurses celebrated October 7-11.
 Use the hashtag #ProudPediatricNurse to participate in contests and special activities.

 What is Pediatric Nurses Week?